ChthonVII/guildwarslinuxinstallguide/README.md

 export WINEDEBUG=-all
 export WINEESYNC=1

+bash dhuum.sh &
 wine start /d "C:\Program Files (x86)\uMod" "C:\Program Files (x86)\uMod\uMod.exe" &
 sleep 1
 wine start /d "C:\Program Files (x86)\Guild Wars" "C:\Program Files (x86)\Guild Wars\Gw.exe" -fps 144 &
 sleep 1
 wine start /d "C:\Program Files (x86)\GWToolbox" "C:\Program Files (x86)\GWToolbox\GWToolbox.exe" /quiet
 ```

+Sometimes Guild Wars may not exit cleanly, leaving behind a zombie process.
+You can use `dhuum.sh` from the "extras" directory of this repo to scan and kill `Gw.exe` if it becomes a zombie process, ensuring a clean exit.
+Download it into your Guild Wars installation directory and add it to your launcher script as shown in the example above.

 **Aside:** Wondering what a "wine prefix" is, but too timid to ask?
 A wine prefix is essentially a *name* for a particular emulated Windows computer.
 It also names the directory where the files for that particular emulated computer reside.
 When you set the `WINEPREFIX` environment variable, you're telling wine which wine prefix -- which emulated Windows computer -- to run the command in.
 If the corresponding directory already exists, wine will use it; otherise, it will create it.
 In order for two programs -- say Guild Wars and Toolbox -- to be able to interact, they must be run within the same wine prefix.
 Conversely, programs running in independent wine prefixes -- say two copies of Guild Wars -- are oblivious to each other.
 Also, segregating programs into different wine prefixes allows for doing dll overrides and compatibility tweaks for the sake of one program without potentially breaking another.